Flying-Rat/Blog/_posts/2025-09-19-godot-itch-plugin.md

 Also did you know you can create native documentation for GDExtension?
 So you can use it same way as you native documentation within editor, how cool is that.

-Nobody can stop us—we know what we’re doing, and nothing could possibly go wrong.
+Nobody can stop us, we know what we’re doing, and nothing could possibly go wrong.
 Right? …Right?!
 Well.

 ### Just a flesh wound
 Remember when I mentioned we were using the game ID and API key for purchase-key verification?
 Our idea was simple: put the API key into project settings and ship it with the game.
-It worked… but it was a terrible idea — completely insecure and, honestly, probably against itch.io’s rules.
+It worked… but it was a terrible idea, completely insecure and, honestly, probably against itch.io’s rules.

+Also we would like to thank to **isivisi** for [pointing out](https://github.com/Flying-Rat/GodotItch/issues/1), we are breaking out itch.io terms and conditions, in our early release.

 ![Godot Itch Plugin API Key](../assets/images/godotItchPlugin/godot_itch_api_key.png)

 Why is this a bad idea?
 The API key itch.io gives you is unlimited.
-As a developer, you’d paste it into the game and ship it — but then every player could grab your unlimited API key (all they’d need is your username, which is easy to find).
+As a developer, you’d paste it into the game and ship it, but then every player could grab your unlimited API key (all they’d need is your username, which is easy to find).

 How bad could it be?
 Really bad.
-With an unlimited API key, an attacker could delete content from your itch.io account — but that’s not even the worst part.
+With an unlimited API key, an attacker could delete content from your itch.io account, but that’s not even the worst part.
 Imagine someone downloading your build, sneaking in a tiny Trojan DLC, and uploading it to your itch.io.
 Definitely not what we signed up for!

-So, what now — call it even and forget about it?
+So, what now, call it even and forget about it?

 ### No time for surrender
 It’s clear we **cannot use the API key as we originally intended**.
-We even considered adding password protection for the API key, but we dismissed that option — it’s critical not to share this key.
+We even considered adding password protection for the API key, but we dismissed that option, it’s critical not to share this key.
 It’s just too risky.

 Luckily, we discovered another option: OAuth!
 OAuth can usually grant you a token that’s valid for a limited time.
 Have you ever logged into a shop using your Google, Facebook, or Apple account?
 If so, you already have an idea of how the OAuth process works.